SoftwAIre/charity_recommender/README.md

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/donors%20hist.png)

-The graph is limited on the X axis to $1000 to visually show the amount the distribution.
-It is positively skewed past $1,000,000.
+The graph is limited on the X axis to $1000 to show there is a distribution.
+The graph is positively skewed past $1,000,000.

 ### Measuring Donor Enthusiasm for Projects
 In this section I show donation amount from donors on a logarithmic scale.
 See graph below: